 As we start the 2018-19 school year, the School Board and the school division’s senior leadership team reiterate our commitment for creating work and learning environments that are supportive of a diverse community and promote academic and social growth of all students.
 As we have acknowledged before, our students cannot achieve their best unless they feel secure, comfortable and supported.
 It is our intention to provide all students with a safe haven for the 6.5 hours each day they are with us.
 This work continues to start with caring staff members, who have been asked to create and maintain positive, meaningful relationships with every student.

-Tens of thousands of other parents just like me entrust their children to our school division every day and expect that we will keep them safe.
+While the nation’s awareness of school security has increased due to events in other school divisions, Chesterfield County schools remain on alert year-round.
+We understand parents entrust their most precious gifts – their children – to our school division daily.
+Parents expect that we will keep their children safe.
 Chesterfield County Public Schools’ ability to meet this expectation is part of why more than 45,000 households will choose to send more than 60,000 students to our schools on Sept.
-5.
+4.

 Chesterfield County Public Schools has taken a number of steps to better secure our buildings and implemented a variety strategies designed to positively affect student behavior.
 In February, the School Board initiated a School Safety Task Force to audit the school division’s safety and security efforts, review our mental health support services, research emerging and existing best practices and eventually develop recommendations for ways to create even safer, more proactive schools.

 Each Chesterfield County school has a critical incident and emergency response management plan, which includes prevention, mitigation, response and recovery actions.
 Each school also has a critical incident team that manages school response to issues affecting students and staff members, as well as a threat assessment team that uses a systematic process to evaluate potential disturbances and develop appropriate responses.

 We continue to take every reasonable step to maintain a safe, supportive and nurturing learning environment.
 They include: